Introduction

 Dustin B. Smith is an American historian, curator, and author whose life bridges the contemplative practices of East and West.
 A Master Mason and 32° Scottish Rite Freemason, he served as Librarian and Curator at the George Washington Masonic National Memorial in Alexandria, Virginia, where he managed rare Masonic archives and artifacts linked to George Washington himself.
 His work included collaboration with leading fraternal scholars, military and intelligence professionals, and global Masonic leaders.

-Smith was raised in a lineage tracing back to the founders of Manhattan and New England and initiated into The Lodge of the Nine Muses No. 1776, an elite esoteric lodge in Washington, D.C., founded by past masters of George Washington’s own lodge.
+Smith was initiated into the Lodge of the Nine Muses No. 1776, an elite esoteric lodge in Washington, D.C., founded by past masters of George Washington’s own lodge.
 He has lectured and advised in both national and international Masonic and academic circles.

 In parallel with his Western initiatic training, Smith received the Dharma name “Wu Yi,” or “Mui,” (“Depends on Nothing”) from a Korean Jogye Order monk in 2004.
 Today he is a lay practitioner in Soto Zen Buddhism, training under lineages rooted in Eihei Dogen Zenji and Dainin Katagiri Roshi, including participation in the Iowa City Zen Center and the Ryumonji Zen Monastery in the American Midwest.